D1ang/EL1TE/README.md

 ### Skeleton
 [EL1TE wireframe](https://www.figma.com/file/3VCrAaJBiDzaORiA8KSroK/EL1TE?node-id=0%3A1)
 [Responsive phone wireframe](https://www.figma.com/file/EdKAJaVOlBZMMYuAMIOIms/EL1TE-Copy)

 ### Surface
 The colours blue and orange were used to create as high energy "sport" like feel.
-After a short Google search for the most used Google Font sport site's Oswald was shocen because it's popular in demand on sport sites
+After a short Google search for the most used Google Fonto n sport site's.
+Oswald was shocen on it's popularity in demand on sport sites.

 ## Technologies
-1. HTML5
+1. HTML5                To create a basic site
-2. CSS
+2. CSS                  To create a nice style and stand out
-3. Bootstrap (4.4.1)
+3. Bootstrap (4.4.1)    To improve responsiveness

 ## Features